Making a difference for our customers

 Reporting a problem

-We want to make sure we know what problems are affecting our customers journeys - for example faulty signs, potholes, litter and overgrown vegetation - and where they are on our network.
+We want to make sure we know what maintenance problems are affecting our customers journeys - for example faulty signs, potholes, litter and overgrown vegetation - and where they are on our network.

-If someone’s spotted something wrong with our roads, or any of the assets alongside them, they can now report the problem online.
+If someone’s spotted something wrong with our roads, or any of the assets alongside them, they can report the problem online.

 This allows our customers to: